cbare/cbare.github.io/index.md

 * reverse-engineering the regulation of gene expression at the [Institute for Systems Biology][4].
 * research [papers][5].

+This is my **[online notebook][7]** - a collection of stuff possibly related to programming, data-science, machine-learning, deep-learning, natural-language-processing, life-science...

 The old [Digithead's Lab Notebook][6].

 [1]: https://arivale.com/ "Arivale"